 Oversized PPE can result in danger as the excess material can easily get caught in or on something.
 Equally, too small PPE can restrict movement, putting the employees in danger, particularly in settings requiring them to move around freely.

-What should I consider when purchasing PPE?
+What should I consider when purchasing PPE and workwear?

 When purchasing PPE, it’s good to consider the following: